Soham-Roy/NotesNPasswordManager/README.md

 ## Introduction
 This is a Notes and Password Manager app for an Android Device.
 The app works only on the devices with **Android 7.0 (API 21) or more**.
 The app allows user to create, update or delete notes and passwords from the local SQLite database.
+The app also provides the feature to enable password protection.
 This app is an example of Full Stack Application Development with full Frontend, Backend and Database operation handling.

 ## Libraries Used
 * ViewModel